-Permittee: James River Water Authority

-Address: c/o Fluvanna County Administrator

-132 Main Street, P.O.
-Box 540, Palmyra, Virginia 22963

-Activity Location: The proposed intake is located on the north bank of the James River, just upstream of the confluence with the Rivanna River at the end of Route 624, near the Town of Columbia in Fluvanna County, Virginia.
+Permittee: James River Water Authority Address: c/o Fluvanna County Administrator 132 Main Street, P.O.
+Box 540, Palmyra, Virginia 22963 Activity Location: The proposed intake is located on the north bank of the James River, just upstream of the confluence with the Rivanna River at the end of Route 624, near the Town of Columbia in Fluvanna County, Virginia.
 The proposed raw water transmission pipeline extends from the intake location through eastern Fluvanna County to the location of the proposed Louisa Water Treatment Plant near Ferncliff, Virginia.

-Activity Description: This permit authorizes the construction and operation of a new surface water withdrawal intake to withdraw surface water from the James River as described in Part I.F and the installation of a raw water transmission pipe from the intake structure to the location of the proposed Louisa Water Treatment Plant near Ferncliff, Virginia.
-Impacts to the James River associated with the construction of the intake structure are authorized for 0.08 acre (64 linear feet) of permanent impact and 0.90 acre (485 linear feet) of temporary impact.
-Impacts associated with the construction of a raw water transmission pipeline are authorized to permanently impact 0.082 acre of palustrine scrub-shrub wetlands and 0.155 acre of palustrine forested wetland, and temporarily impact 1.313 acre of palustrine emergent wetland, 0.249 acre of palustrine scrub-shrub wetland, 0.173 acre of palustrine forested wetland and 6, 190 linear feet of intermittent and perennial stream channels.
-Compensation for the permanent wetland impacts shall be provided through the purchase of 0.433 wetland credit from the Virginia Aquatic Resources Trust Fund and/or a DEQ approved mitigation bank that is authorized to sell credits for area in which the permitted impact site is located.
-The credit sale must be in accordance with the approved

-Mitigation Banking Instrument for the mitigation bank.
-Compensation for permanent stream c hannel impacts is not required.
+Activity Description: This permit authorizes the construction and operation of a new surface water withdrawal intake to withdraw surface water from the James River as described in Part I.F and impacts to surface water associated with the installation of a raw water transmission pipeline from the intake structure to the location of the proposed Louisa Water Treatment Plant near Ferncliff, Virginia.
+Impacts to the James River associated with the construction of the intake structure are authorized for 0.08 acre (64 linear feet) of permanent impact and 0.82 acre (315 linear feet) of temporary impact.
+Impacts associated with the construction of a raw water transmission pipeline are authorized to permanently impact 0.082 acre of palustrine scrub-shrub wetlands and 0.141 acre of palustrine forested wetland, and temporarily impact 0.996 acre of palustrine emergent wetland, 0.194 acre of palustrine scrub-shrub wetland, 0.083 acre of palustrine forested wetland and 2,688 linear feet of intermittent and perennial stream channels.
+Compensation for the permanent wetland impacts shall be provided through the purchase of 0.405 wetland credit from the Virginia Aquatic Resources Trust Fund and/or a DEQ approved mitigation bank that is authorized to sell credits for area in which the permitted impact site is located.
+The credit sale must be in accordance with the approved Mitigation Banking Instrument for the mitigation bank.
+Compensation for permanent stream channel impacts is not required.